cesarenv/shorturls/README.md

 ## Linting

-We use [ESLint](https://www.npmjs.com/package/eslint) with the Airbnb Style Guide.
-ESLint is configured to run automatically as a pre-commit hook.
+[ESLint](https://eslint.org/) is configured to run automatically as a pre-commit hook.
+It follows the Airbnb JavaScript Style Guide.

-You can also run linting manually with:
+You can run linting manually with:

 ```shell
 npm run lint